Best Credit Cards With No Foreign Transaction Fees in June 2026

 Aside from not charging foreign transaction fees, the Chase Sapphire Preferred® Card checks off other essential boxes for international travelers, making it one of the best travel credit cards on the market.

-The card comes with key travel insurance coverages, appealing transfer partners for its points, and high rewards rates in purchase categories where you likely spend a lot of money.
+The card comes with key travel insurance coverages, a statement credit every four years for Global Entry, TSA Precheck®, or NEXUS, appealing transfer partners for its points, and high rewards rates in purchase categories where you likely spend a lot of money.

 The annual fee is also relatively modest, so even the thriftiest international traveler should earn enough back in rewards points to make up for it each year.